 It is an assessment or evaluation of a teacher’s classroom performance by way of observing how the teacher conducts himself or herself in front of a class.
 It is meant to measure the competence, qualifications, and teaching style of a teacher or instructor.

 A teacher’s observation checklist is a guide that serves as a reminder on what to look for when conducting a classroom observation.
 Items on the checklist can vary from case to case.
 But common items include the teacher’s professionalism, mastery of the subject, classroom management, and application of lessons to real world scenarios.

-Regardless of education level whether it is preschool, kindergarten, high school, or college, teachers need to be graded in order to ensure quality education.
-It’s important to note that parents, school administrators, and even students themselves are not only doing it solely for themselves but for the benefit and professional growth of the teacher as well.
+Regardless of education level whether it is preschool, kindergarten, high school schedule, or college, teachers need to be graded in order to ensure quality education.
+It’s important to note that parents, school administrators, and even students themselves are not only doing it solely for themselves but for the benefit and professional development plan growth of the teacher as well.
 Make your own teacher observation report today by downloading any of the sample templates above!